roman-hart/randomizer/README.md

 # Usage

 Compile the program and run `main.exe` file.
-Then input a number to specify a method.
+Then input a number to specify a method. <br>
-Program output example is shown in `result.txt`.
+Program output example is shown in `result.txt`. <br>
 You may change variables if you want: `main.cpp` file contains general settings, variables in `random.cpp` are responsible for pseusorandom algorithms.